 - Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Expats moving to Kuala Lumpur will enjoy all the benefits of living in a world-class destination.
-'KL' is a bustling, multicultural city, evident in its range of shopping, cuisine and nightlife options.
-As the city is such a cultural melting pot, it is widely influenced by the diversity of people who call it home and, as such, expats will find plenty to explore and loads of variety.
+The city is a bustling, multicultural hub, evident in its range of shopping, cuisine and nightlife options.
+As a cultural melting pot, it is widely influenced by the diversity of people who call it home and, as such, expats will find plenty to explore and loads of variety.

 Shopping in Kuala Lumpur

 Malaysia is a well-loved shopping destination, so much so that exploring the city’s countless shopping malls is a popular pastime adopted by locals, tourists and expats alike.

 Newcomers in Kuala Lumpur need not worry about bringing a wardrobe's worth of clothing along.
 One trip to the Golden Triangle, the city’s premier shopping area, will see all the old favourites replaced, renewed and revitalised.

 The Golden Triangle is central to the city in terms of entertainment and business.
 Bukit Bintang Street is lined with shops and malls stocked with electronic goods, fashion merchandise and designer brands.
 Malls such as Low Yat Plaza, Sungei Wang Plaza, Lot 10 and Berjaya Times Square also stock almost anything expats could need.
 At the base of the Petronas Twin Towers, shoppers can find the popular Suria KLCC, which has a host of designer goods.